 Designing and implementing a database benchmark is a significant challenge.
 Many performance tests and tools experience difficulties in comparing system performance especially in the area of scalability, the ability of a test conducted on a certain system and schema size to be comparable with a test on a larger scale system.
-When system vendors wish to publish benchmark information about database performance they have long had to access to such sophisticated test specifications to do so and the TPC is the industry body most widely recognized for defining benchmarks in the database industry recognized by all of the leading database vendors.
+When system vendors wish to publish validated benchmark information about database performance they have needed to access sophisticated test specifications and the TPC is the industry body most widely recognized for defining benchmarks.
+TPC specifications are the only published benchmarks in the database industry recognized by all of the leading database vendors.
 TPC-C is the benchmark published by the TPC for Online Transaction Processing and you can view the published TPC-C results at the TPC website.